apache/cassandra-java-driver/java-driver-archetype/README.md

 ### Archetype Metadata
 The [archetype-metadata.xml][1] conforms to the [Maven Archetype Descriptor Model][2].
-It defines properties that must be set to generate a bootstrapped project as well as fileset rules that control how source files are generated.
+It defines properties that must be set to generate a bootstrapped project as well as file set rules that control how source files are generated.
 The file must live in `src/main/resources/META-INF/maven` of _this_ project.